Information for all regulatory submissions

 - Do different types of regulatory submissions have different roadmaps?

-- Should I include a roadmap with each electronic regulatory submission I make?
+- Should I structure each electronic regulatory submission I make using a roadmap?

 Yes.
-You should include the applicable roadmap with each electronic regulatory submission (including a new submission and any update, amendment, or supplement to a previous submission).
+You should structure each electronic regulatory submission (including a new submission and any update, amendment, or supplement to a previous submission) using the applicable roadmap.
 You should download a new roadmap each time you transmit an amendment, update or supplement to an existing submission.
 This will help us to distinguish the newly submitted information from the information in your original submission.